python/mypy/docs/source/mypy_daemon.rst

 .. note::
-   You'll need to use either the ``--follow-imports=skip`` or the ``--follow-imports=error`` option with dmypy.
+   You'll need to use either the ``--follow-imports=skip`` or the ``--follow-imports=error`` option with dmypy because the current implementation can't follow imports.
    See :ref:`follow-imports` for details on how these work.
+   You can also define these using a :ref:`configuration file <config-file>`.

-The daemon will not type check anything after the start command.
+The daemon will not type check anything when it's started.
 Use ``dmypy check <files>`` to check some files (or directories)::

     dmypy check prog.py pkg1/ pkg2/

 You need to provide all files or directories you want to type check (other than stubs) as arguments.
+This is a result of the ``--follow-imports`` restriction mentioned above.

 The initial run will process all the code and may take a while to finish, but subsequent runs will be quick, especially if you've only changed a few files.
+You can use :ref:`remote caching <remote-cache>` to speed up the initial run.
+The speedup can be significant if you have a large codebase.

 Additional features
 *******************